 It wasn’t until the 1990s that weight loss surgeries came on the scene as legitimate options for weight control in obese patients.
 The first gastrectomy had officially been performed some 25 years earlier, but at that time these types of surgeries were undertaken for the purpose of cancer treatment.

-After noting substantial weight loss after such procedures, a surgeon from the University of Iowa, Dr. Mason, proposed that they would be tested for obesity treatment.
+After noting substantial weight loss after such procedures, a surgeon from the University of Iowa, Dr. Edward E. Mason, proposed that they would be tested for obesity treatment.
 Before this, surgeries designed to treat obesity had side effects such as liver failure and diarrhea, amongst other severe problems.
 It was this, in part, that led Dr. Mason to develop the technique of Vertical Banded Gastrolatry, which eliminated the challenges of a bypass.

 Other medical professionals experimented with various restrictive procedures.
 However, it wasn’t until the gastric band technique was developed in the 1980s that the procedures became much less complicated.
 Also, post-operative recovery time and side effects (such as ulcers) were minimized.
 An Ohio surgeon named Dr. Doug Hess undertook the first open sleeve gastrectomy in 1988.